uesseu/ntag/README.md

 Written for my daily life.

 # Why?
-Because I wanted such CLI tools Like "FenrirFS".
+Because I wanted such CLI tools like itunes or FenrirFS for file management.
 But I could not find such tools.
 That is all.

 # Feature

 - Made by python and sqlite3.
-- Multi-platform
+- Multi-platform.
   + Linux(tested)
   + Windows(tested)
   + May be MacOS and android(Not tested)
-- Tag does not removed even if file is moved.
+- Tag does not removed even if file is renamed or moved.
 - Not so light weighted, because of python.
   + But has enough speed for daily life.
+- Colored tag.
+- Filter and sort command.
 - Add comment for files.
 - Written for "me".

 I am a heavy user of ntag and this is the only fact which may give it reliability.
-If you are a heavy user of some software, you must require reliability, dont you?
+If you are a heavy user of some software, you must require reliability, dont you? ;-)

 # Requirements

 - python upper than 3.8
 - sqlite3
+- Terminal emulator, which can display color
+  + Linux and windows terminal could display it

 # Install